rasmus0201/rbs-ec1-flappy-bird/Documentation.md

       - If touching screen the the bird flies.
 - Button (InterruptIn rise):
    - If pressed the bird flies once.
+- LED:
+   - Lights up when the bird got an upwards lift (user pressed button or touch screen)
+- Buzzer (DigitalOut):
+   - Buzzes when user dies
 - Temperature sensor:
    - Changes theme based on temperature.